RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Binary and Single Evolution Modelling

 The exact dynamics of mass transfer is governed by the interplay of stellar evolution, the response of the donor to mass loss, the feedback of mass transfer on the orbital separation and the resulting effect on the degree by which the donor overflows its Roche lobe, and hence the mass transfer rate, e.g. \citet{Tauris2006,Bobrick2017,Vos2020}.
 In particular, the donor red giant tends to expand upon mass loss and contract after igniting helium.
 While we employ a detailed binary stellar evolution code to model the interplay of these processes, as we describe in Section~\ref{sec:mod}, we mention at this point that the resulting HB star can experience a wide range of the degrees of stripping and thus have a range of envelope masses.

-The larger fraction of the envelope gets stripped, the more the He core of the HB star is exposed, and the bluer it becomes.
-In the limit of negligible stripping, the remnant is indistinguishable from an HB star from a Single Channel.
-Conversely, in the limit of complete stripping, the naked helium-burning core remnant is observed as a hot sdB star.
+The larger the fraction of the envelope that gets stripped, the more the He core of the HB star is exposed, and the bluer it becomes.
+In the limit of negligible stripping, the remnant is indistinguishable from HB stars from a Single Evolution Channel.
+In the limit of complete stripping, the naked helium-burning core remnant is observed as a hot sdB star.
 In the case of partial stripping, the surface temperatures may place the remnant in the instability strip.
 Since the HB star, apart from surface stripping, is otherwise similar to single HB stars, it will produce pulsations closely resembling those of classical RR Lyrae.
-Since the Binary Channel can operate at any metallicity, binary stripping allows metal-rich HB stars to acquire the thin envelopes they need to become RR Lyrae.
+Since the Binary Evolution Channel can operate at any metallicity, binary stripping allows metal-rich HB stars to acquire the thin envelopes they need to become RR Lyrae.

-In the Single Channel, the progenitors are metal-poor ($\mathrm{[Fe/H]} \lesssim -1$) old stars, such as the stars frequently encountered in the Galactic Thick Disc or Halo.
-Such progenitors produce HB stars as a natural outcome of their single stellar evolution.
-The typical single HB stars in the Galaxy are too red to be in the IS.
-However, metal-poor stars have less opaque and hence bluer envelopes.
-In addition, they evolve faster than the field population and can have a smaller initial mass compared to more metal-rich stars.
-Since the helium core mass in HB stars is always close to about $0.4-0.5\,{\rm M}_\odot$, such old, metal-poor stars have the lowest-mass envelopes.
+In the Single Evolution Channel, which leads to single-made binary or single RR Lyrae, the progenitors are metal-poor ($\mathrm{[Fe/H]} \lesssim -1$) old stars ($t>10\,{\rm Gyr}$).
+They evolve faster than their metal-rich counterparts due to their low metallicity.
+Since the helium core mass in HB stars is always about $0.4$~--~$0.5\,{\rm M}_\odot$, such old, metal-poor stars have the lowest-mass envelopes.
 The combination of these effects places such single stars on the IS.

+The Single Evolution Channel RR Lyrae stars represent a common product of single stellar evolution in metal-poor and old environments such as the Galactic Thick Disc and the Galactic Stellar Halo.
+However, stars in these MW components are rare and account for only a small portion of the total stellar content of our Galaxy (see Table~\ref{tab:Besancon}).
+In the Binary Evolution Channel, a more abundant population of the Thin Disc field binaries experiences a relatively common process of binary mass transfer, which may produce a binary-made RR Lyrae in the rare case when the stripping places the remnant in the IS.